Toubkal Altitude Sickness - Should You Be Concerned?

 What is Altitude Sickness?

-Altitude sickness, or acute mountain sickness (AMS), is a condition that can occur at high altitude.
-Air pressure is lower at altitude and there's less oxygen.
+Altitude sickness, or acute mountain sickness (AMS), can occur at high altitude.
+Air pressure drops as you go higher, so there’s less oxygen per breath.

-Read on for everything you need to know about Toubkal Altitude Sickness.
+Your body can adapt, but it needs time to adjust.
+Read on for everything you need to know about Toubkal altitude sickness.

 Climb Mount Toubkal with Call to Adventure and know you’re in good hands.